PropertyFinder Scraper | Contacts & History

 What data does this actor collect?

-It collects active Property Finder UAE listing records and Dubai transaction-history records.
-Active listings can include property details, asking prices, locations, agent and broker contacts, contact options, media, flags, metrics, publication data, and source context.
-Transaction records can include transaction type, location, property details, recorded amount, price per area, transaction dates, contract dates, source context, and a stable fingerprint.
+It collects active Property Finder UAE listing records, new-project/development rows, and Dubai transaction-history records.
+Active listings can include property details, asking prices, locations, public contact methods, agent and broker relationships, media, attributes, metrics, publication data, and source context.
+Transaction records can include transaction type, location, property details, recorded amount, price per area, transaction dates, contract dates, source context, and stable identifiers.

 Can I filter by location, category, date, price, or other criteria?